 How Long Does Xylitol Last

 How long will it take until the quality change is noticeable?
 It’s difficult to say.
 Xylitol contains 40% fewer calories than table sugar and doesn’t cause tooth decay, but it only became popular in the last few years.
-Because of that, it’s virtually impossible to find people who stored xylitol for 5 or 10+ years to learn if it stays perfectly good in terms of quality after such a period.
-My bet would be xylitol will be just fine 5 years after the production date if stored properly.
+Because of that, it’s virtually impossible to find people who stored xylitol for 5 or 10+ years to learn if it stays okay in terms of quality after such a period.
+My bet is xylitol will be just fine five years after the production date if stored properly.
 Unfortunately, I don’t have any data to back up that claim yet.

 How to Tell if Xylitol Has Gone Bad?